owldesign/QARR/README.md

 [Craft CMS Plugin](https://plugins.craftcms.com/qarr)

-Grow your business by allowing visitors to leave a reviews or ask a questions.
+Grow your business by allowing visitors to leave reviews or ask a questions.